 What are we doing?

-Londoners to secure their legal rights to residence.
+- EQUALITIES: Supporting young Londoners and Europeans to secure their legal rights

-The first is to fund secondments from civil society into the GLA's new Social Integration team.
+- The first is to fund secondments from civil society organisations into the GLA's Social Integration team.

-The second is to support community based projects that further the initiative's objectives.
+- The second is to support community-based projects that further the initiative's goals.

 All partners in the Citizenship and Integration Initiative believe that the only way to achieve meaningful change towards its goals is for civil society organisations and the public sector to collaborate, drawing on the strengths and resources of all.